-X has a sound that is a unique mixture of rockabilly, punk and even folk and country.
+X has a sound that is a unique mixture of rockabilly, punk and subtle shades of Americana and blues.
 They remain one of the few bands in the world that always produced a sound that was uniquely their own.
 From the poetic lyrics to the slightly off-kilter harmonies of singers John Doe and Exene Cervenka, I was drawn in at first listen and fully expected the band to remain in my top ten for the rest of my life.

 I was unaware at the time, that Exene had a you-tube channel where she posted truther/conspiracy theorist rants that made her, quite frankly, sound like she had lost her mind.
 When a friend told me about Sandy Hook conspiracy theorists (A concept that literally turns my stomach), I did some research and found that Exene was among them.

-To put this in perspective, I live about a mile and a half from Sandy Hook school.
-The families affected by this tragedy are a part of my community.
-I know some of them personally.
-I witnessed the devastation to a community and our entire country.
-For months after the tragedy, you could hear a pin drop while grocery shopping in town.
-People walked around in shock.
+To put this in perspective, I lived about a mile and a half from Sandy Hook school.
+The families affected by this tragedy were a part of my community.
+I knew some of them personally.
+I witnessed the devastation that followed that day.
+For months after the tragedy, you could hear a pin drop while walking around town.
 The sadness was a living, breathing thing that I’m certain you have to experience to understand.
-Like others that lived or worked near other unspeakable tragedies we have experienced in this country over the past 2 decades, it’s so much more real when it happens right in your own back yard.
+Like others that lived or worked near other unspeakable tragedies we have experienced in this country over the past 2 decades, I began to realize how much more real it seems when it happens right in your own back yard.
+And instead of joining together as a country and standing in solidarity against this gun violence epidemic that had now taken the lives of babies, people viciously attacked the families and spewed the unbelievable story that this tragedy was a hoax.
+It went further than just words.
+Families were harassed, threatened and intimidated by these conspiracy theorists.
+Many had to move from the area or live in hiding because of death threats to themselves and their families.
+Not only did these parents lose children in the most horrific and unthinkable way, but they were being mocked, harassed and threatened by right wind media darlings like Alex Jones, who encouraged his supporters to harass them.

+Discovering Exene Cervenka was among them was incomprehensible.
 It was like a punch in the gut.
-This woman, an artist that I had admired and respected for most of my life, had turned into a human being that would accuse people in my very own community of being crisis actors.
+This woman, an artist that I had admired and respected for most of my life, had turned into a monster.
+Someone that would mock dead children and support people who harassed their families.
 People that had suffered the greatest loss a person could imagine were being slandered by someone I’d admired and idolized.
-Delving deeper, her rants ranged from the typical conspiracy theorists views about the government attempting to take your rights away, to bat-shit crazy postings that made her appear racist, misogynistic, homophobic and truly scary.
+Delving more deeply, I saw the pattern.
+Exene’s you-tube channel rants ranged from the typical conspiracy theorists views about the government attempting to take your rights away, to unbelievably vile postings that were filled with racism, misogyny, and homophobia and were more like the rantings of someone who had lost all semblance of reality.
 My mind was blown.
 Punk was about acceptance, right?
 I vividly recalled my own punk youth where, except for the greatly disdained racist skinheads, everyone accepted everyone else.
+Had she lost her mind?
+Or were these kinds of things representative of who she had always been?
 But then I remembered something I’d tried to push back in my own mind for a very long time.
 Something I liked to make myself believe had nothing to do with Cervenka’s own personal views (although rumors have always persisted about the racist nature of certain band members).
 And the lyrics to the song Los Angeles came back into my head.
-And they scared me.

 “All her toys wore out in black and her boys had too